nasa-gibs/worldview-options-eosdis/common/config/metadata/other/ReferenceMap.md

 # Coastlines/Borders/Roads
 The Coastlines/Borders/Roads layer is a vector layer displaying global coastlines,  country borders, first order administrative boundaries and major roads.

-Coastlines/Borders/Roads information is gleaned from [OpenStreetMap](https://www.openstreetmap.org) and [Natural Earth](http://www.naturalearthdata.com/).
+Coastlines/Borders/Roads information are gleaned from [OpenStreetMap](https://www.openstreetmap.org) and [Natural Earth](http://www.naturalearthdata.com/).

 # Place Labels
 The Place Labels layer is a vector layer displaying labels for countries, major cities, major water bodies and major national parks/protected areas.

-Place Labels information is gleaned from [OpenStreetMap](https://www.openstreetmap.org) and  [Natural Earth](http://www.naturalearthdata.com/).
+Place Labels information are gleaned from [OpenStreetMap](https://www.openstreetmap.org) and  [Natural Earth](http://www.naturalearthdata.com/).

 # Coastlines
 The Coastlines layer is a vector layer displaying global coastlines.

-Coastlines information is gleaned from [OpenStreetMap](https://www.openstreetmap.org).
+Coastlines information are gleaned from [OpenStreetMap](https://www.openstreetmap.org).

 # Land Mask
 The Land Mask overlay layer is a representation of land in dark grey.
 It was created as a way to mask land-covered areas to focus only on areas of water.